andreapavoni/simple_form_fancy_uploads/README.md

 # SimpleForm fancy uploads

-A set of [simple_form](https://github.com/plataformatec/simple_form) (~> 3.1) custom inputs to get image previews or a link to uploaded file.
+A set of [simple_form](https://github.com/plataformatec/simple_form) (~> 4.1) custom inputs to get image previews or a link to uploaded file.

-This gem uses the new simple_form 3.1 ability to write your own form tags (check the [simple_form-bootstrap](https://github.com/rafaelfranca/simple_form-bootstrap) example).
+This gem uses the simple_form ability to write your own form tags (check the [simple_form-bootstrap](https://github.com/rafaelfranca/simple_form-bootstrap) example).
 In 90% of cases, you need some kind of preview when it comes to uploaded files (avatar, images, docs, etc..), why should I write the same markup each time?

 ## What you get